SurvivalGames/SurvivalGames/README.md

 **Permissions**

 ```
-survivalgames.admin (access to all survivalgames.player commands and survivalgames.mod commands as well as the arena setup commands)
+sg.admin (access to all survivalgames.player commands and survivalgames.mod commands as well as the arena setup commands)

-survivalgames.mod (access to all survivalgames.player commands and also /sg forcestart and /sg forcestop)
+sg.mod (access to all survivalgames.player commands and also /sg forcestart and /sg forcestop)

-survivalgames.player (access to joining arenas, showing available arenas, voting for maps, spectating, boutying and sponsoring)
+sg.player (access to joining arenas, showing available arenas, voting for maps, spectating, boutying and sponsoring)

-survivalgames.vote.worth.<number> (how much a vote is worth, survivalgames.player will have 1 by default but it can be given to other players for example donators so that they can have a better chance of having their map selected)
+sg.vote.worth.<number> (how much a vote is worth, survivalgames.player will have 1 by default but it can be given to other players for example donators so that they can have a better chance of having their map selected)

-survivalgames.join.<arena name> (permission to join an arena, when set to false players cannot join the arena (useful for donator only arenas + staff only testing)
+sg.join.<arena name> (permission to join an arena, when set to false players cannot join the arena (useful for donator only arenas + staff only testing)

-survivalgames.join.* (access to join all arenas)
+sg.join.* (access to join all arenas)

+sg.create (create an arena)
 ```

 ========